d4rkr00t/aik/README.md

 ```

 Produces minimized build for production usage.
 It's easy to publish prototype to GitHub pages, Surge, or wherever you want.
-Important that assets urls are relative to root:
+Important that assets urls are relative to the root:

 ```html
 <script type="text/javascript" src="/index.c699c867.js"></script></body>